SonarSource/gh-action-lt-backlog/PullRequestCreated/ReadMe.md

 ## Prerequisites

 Ask DevInfra Squad to "Add Jira GitHub tokens" to the Vault configuration of your repository.
 Example: [EREQ-92](https://sonarsource.atlassian.net/browse/EREQ-92)

+## Troubleshooting

+1. Issue creation fails

+    > Field 'customfield_...' cannot be set.
+It is not on the appropriate screen, or unknown.

+    Ask Jira Admin to update Issue creation screen for your project and Task issue type.
+It is missing Team or Sprint field.

+1. Search for active sprint fails

+    > The requested board cannot be viewed because it either does not exist or you do not have permission to view it.

+    Go to the filter of your board and add "My organization" to the "Viewers" permission list.

+1. Issue is assigned to a wrong Team

+    Check your team membership in Jira and remove yourself from irrelevant teams.

+    Teams present in the [configuration](../Data/TeamConfiguration.ts) are preferred in case user is member of multiple teams.

+    Check if the Team name is specified correctly.

+1. Issue is not assigned to a sprint

+    Check the action log to see if it managed to identify Team, Board and Sprint.

+    Check if the [configuration](../Data/TeamConfiguration.ts) contains correct Team name and boardId.

 ## Example usage